Liquidity Checker API Reference

 Overfilled |

-Executed quantity exceeds the declared goal |
+Executed quantity exceeds the declared goal (only possible if goal is reduced during execution) |

-Typical flow: Add interest as `Soft` → Monitor liquidity indicators → When conditions are favorable, transition to `Firm` → Order executes via EMS → Interest becomes `Filled`.
+Typical flow: Add interest as Soft → Monitor liquidity indicators → When conditions are favorable, transition to Firm → Order executes via EMS → Interest becomes Filled.

 1.2 User vs Team Scope